Treatment Options for Histrionic Personality Disorder

 Cognitive Behavioral Therapy (CBT)

-Cognitive behavioral therapy (CBT) is a structured and goal-oriented form of therapy, in which the client takes an active role in the healing process.
+Cognitive behavioral therapy (CBT) is a structured and goal-oriented form of therapy, in which the veteran takes an active role in the healing process.

 With the support of the therapist, an individual learns to track their thoughts, feelings, beliefs, and behaviors.
 They explore which beliefs, behaviors, and thoughts cause suffering (i.e., HPD symptoms); and which are productive of genuine health and happiness.